 LaunchPad contains resources for you and your students.
 In this tutorial, we'll take a detailed look at both types separately.
 Let's begin with student resources.
-Click here to go to the landing page of LaunchPad for A Pocket Guide to Public Speaking.
+Click the following link to go to the landing page of LaunchPad for A Pocket Guide to Public Speaking.

 What resources are available for my students?

 .
 You'll see a list of all the resources available to your students.
 We'll now take a closer look at each.

 Additional Resources include:

 - Relaxation Audio Download: Based on highly successful communication research on the relief of common pre-performance speech anxiety, the Relaxation Audio Download takes the listener through a series of techniques that encourage self-confidence through positive visualization.

 - PowerPoint How To: A slideshow that discusses best practices for utilizing visual aids during a speech and a guide to using PowerPoint.

 - Today’s Breaking News: Aggregator with headlines from around the world, complete with links to various news sources such as the New York Times and CNN.com.